We welcome groups of 10-40 visitors by scheduled visit.

 Glenstone provides opportunities for middle and high school aged students to learn in an environment which encourages direct connection with art, architecture, and nature.

-This fall, Glenstone will offer both guided onsite visits and virtual engagement options for school groups and summer youth programs.
+Glenstone offers both guided onsite visits and virtual engagement options for school groups and summer youth programs.
 Our guided visit program is intended for a broad range of curriculum and grade levels and uses interactive exercises to encourage direct engagement!

-To request a guided onsite visit or a virtual engagement for a school program (from September 1 – December 23), click here.
+Scheduling for Spring 2023 is open!
+To request a guided onside visit or a virtual engagement for a school program for February – June 2023, click here.

 Guided Onsite Visits: